-And this may very well have been the main reason of existence for this album from the outset.
-Because in an already overloaded genre on a downwards spiral, somehow a band needs to stand out to be noticed.
-And they pulled out the stops, using every hook, shred and technique at their disposal to get there.
+And this may very well have been the main reason of existence of this album from the outset.
+Because in an already overloaded genre on a downward spiral, a band somehow needs to stand out to be noticed.
+And they pulled out the stops and used every hook, shred, and technique at their disposal to get there.
 However, exactly this practice also consists of the major weak point of the album: This sense of déjà-vu, like being haunted by the past.

 Now, all this out of the way finally, the technical prowess back in 2004 was outstanding.
-Specifically, the soaring solos and outstanding riffing of Gus G are remarkable to say the least.
-With this you will also forgive them the somewhat clicky drum work that is prevalent throughout the track list.
-With the Book, the band finally got around their former run-of-the-mill quality, moving into a much more mature territory.
+Specifically, the soaring solos and outstanding riffing of Gus G are remarkable, to say the least.
+With this, you will also forgive them the somewhat clicky drum work that is prevalent throughout the tracklist.
+With the Book, the band finally got around their former run-of-the-mill quality, moving into much more mature territory.

-And tribute band or not, they are gunning for #metal not in an easy and funny way, but in really refined and exquisitely difficult contributions to their #metal universe.
-This already shows in the title track The Book Of Heavy Metal (March Of The Metallians) sending the forces of #metal marching forward with a crunch.
-Niklas Isfeldt comes off screaming Metal straight from the beginning and does not let up until the end of the track.
+And tribute band or not, Dream Evil are gunning for metal, not in an easy and funny way.
+But in really refined and exquisitely difficult contributions to their metal universe.
+This already shows in the title track The Book Of Heavy Metal (March Of The Metallians) sending the forces of metal marching forward with a crunch.
+Niklas Isfeldt comes off screaming metal straight from the beginning.
+And he does not let up until the end of the track.

 The album boasts its fair share of fillers too, like the atrocious No Way!
 This … thing so ridiculously copies Ozzy Osbourne of times long gone that I am not sure I wanna laugh or cry.
 Well, if anything it shows Isfeldt is able to project his voice in more ways than one.

-So, in all, The Book is a solid #metal contribution to the arsenal of songs a dwindling community can still muster to bring forward.
+So, in all, The Book of Heavy Metal is a solid metal contribution to the arsenal of songs a dwindling community can still muster to bring forward.
 Check it out!
-At the very least it delivers what it promises: Rock solid Heavy Metal delivered with a zing that is refreshing.
+At the very least, Dream Evil mete out what they promise: Rock solid Heavy Metal, delivered with a zing that is refreshing.
 The lack of innovation notwithstanding.